greghull/meerkat/README.md

 # Meerkat

+Created for Charlie's school project on Jane Goodall.

 Meerkat translates Markdown files to HTML files, using a Go Template.
 At each H1, H2, ..., H5 element, Structure is added to the HTML output to accomodate anchor links and toggling the visibility of sections of the Document.

 A single page website can be produced from a single Markdown file that also has nice fall-back behavior when Javascript is not present.

+The files in this repository were used to create https://www.chimps.website